Do you catch a cold around the same time every year?

 We’re exposed to cold viruses all year.
 If you’re cold-free during the summer, what if you could avoid a cold all year?

-Contact with a cold virus doesn’t mean you’ll get a cold.
+Contact with a cold virus doesn’t guarantee a cold.
 It depends on your immune system.

-I haven’t had a cold lasting longer than 24 hours since using these 25 cold remedies.
-Worst case scenario, you will have the world’s shortest cold.
+Since using these 25 cold remedies, I haven’t had a cold lasting longer than 24 hours.
+In the worst-case scenario, you will have the world’s shortest cold.

 What is a Cold?